Clubs & Organizations

 Holocaust, Genocide, and Human Rights Project The purpose of this organization is to serve as Monroe Community College’s unique advocate for telling the stories of the Holocaust and other genocides while transforming individuals to become advocates for Human Rights.
 We provide programming; events and lectures that help people understand the rights for everyone.

 Hospitality Club Acquaints students with the food service and hotel industries, and identifies where a student’s interest might be in the field.
 Members have an opportunity to exchange ideas and experiences through discussion, study, field trips, menu planning and publication.

-Human Services Club (Damon Office of Campus Life) The purpose of this club is to help students recognize human service as a profession with rights and responsibilities.
+Human Services Club (Downtown Office of Campus Life) The purpose of this club is to help students recognize human service as a profession with rights and responsibilities.